EdFazli/basicTerraform-azurePipelines/README.md

 Terraform:
 -

-Ansible:
--

 ## VARIABLES REFERENCES

 ## CI/CD PIPELINES
-Description on how to build terraform/ansible code and run the scripts.
+Description on how to build terraform code and run the scripts.

 ## REVIEWER
 ITOPS person in charge to review and merge scripts to main repository and deploy the changes.